How to create and manage scorecards

 5. Open-ended

-4. AI source: Choose what type of AI support you want to use to help scorers answer the questions.
+4. AI source: Choose what type of AI support you want to use to help scorers answer the question.

 User interface for selecting AI assistance options and phrasing questions for Gong AI.